 #4.
 Make a Difference

 Lastly, many healthcare lawyers enjoy their jobs because they provide them with an opportunity to do some good in the world and improve the lives of others.
-For example, as a healthcare lawyer, you may be able to help individuals who have been the victims of medical malpractice to finally get the compensation that they deserve to enable them to get back on their feet and enjoy life once again.
+For example, as a healthcare lawyer, you may be able to help individuals who have been the victims of medical malpractice, where a hospital or healthcare worker has breached a duty of a standard of care, to finally get the compensation that they deserve to enable them to get back on their feet and enjoy life once again.
 Working as a healthcare lawyer is a very dynamic, rewarding role in which no two days are the same.